khoa-yelo/unnotate/README.md

 # Unnotate

 ## Overview
-Unnotate is a tool to investigate hypothetical proteins.
-It works by creating protein embeddings with the ESM-C model and comparing them against a comprehensive database of embeddings from Uniprot's reviewed proteins.
-The results can be explored through an interactive Streamlit dashboard for easy visualization and analysis.
+A tool designed to analyze hypothetical proteins.
+Unnotate generates protein embeddings using ESM-C and identifies their closest matches within a database of embeddings from reviewed Uniprot proteins.
+The findings can be interactively explored and analyzed through a Streamlit dashboard.

 ## Installation